We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Lack of informed consent, therefore, means that consent was not given for a specific treatment or treatments and/or the potential risks were not properly explained.

-There are some limited exceptions where informed consent is not required, such as in a medical emergency where there is no time to gain consent due to the need to act immediately to safe the patient’s life.
+Informed consent is necessary in the majority of cases, however, there are some limited exceptions where informed consent is not required.
+Such as in a medical emergency where there is no time to gain consent due to the need to act immediately to save the patient’s life.

 How long does it take to get compensation for failure to obtain informed consent?

 Obviously, this is an important question, but there is no set answer as it depends on the circumstances.
 In general, if your claim can be resolved with an out-of-court settlement, you will usually get compensation faster.
 It may also be possible to secure interim payments while your claim is ongoing if you need immediate assistance with meeting essential costs.